burton999dev/CalcNoteHelp/documents/en/index.md

 Free edition has the same functionality as the Pro edition but it has the following restrictions.

 - Ads will be displayed on the top of screen.
-- A dialog appears to promote user to rate the CalcNote at fixed intervals.
 - We use analytics services to understand how users use `CalcNote` in order for CalcNote to improve its software.
 - Can not use the [floating widget](floating_widget.md)